thomaslenaour/ytrack/subjects/approximate-age/README.md

 ### Instructions

-Select the `FirstName` and `LastName` of each employee and you must calculate their approxmate ages with alias `ApproximateAge`.
+Select the `FirstName` and `LastName` of each employee and you must calculate their approximate ages on their hire date with alias `ApproximateAge`.

 ### Expected result